 The Review Decay Factor: Time Works Against Everyone

-Real-World Impact: A software company that generated 100 reviews through a campaign 12 months ago would find those reviews now carrying roughly 70% of their original scoring weight.
+Real-World Impact: A software company that generated 100 reviews through a campaign 18 months ago would find those reviews beginning to lose weight faster.
+Consistent monthly collection matters more than large one-time campaigns.

 Strategic Priorities: What Actually Moves Scores